 It was discovered that higher amounts of sulforaphane were detected in the blood and urine when broccoli was consumed raw, while absorption of sulforaphane was delayed after eating cooked broccoli.

 Garlic is another vegetable which can fight cancer more effectively when eaten raw, and eating raw garlic two or more times every week lowers risks of developing lung cancer.
 2

-Brussel sprouts, kale, bok choy, mustard, turnip, radish, and cauliflower are other vegetables that contain high levels
+Brussel sprouts, kale, bok choy, mustard, turnip, radish, and cauliflower are other vegetables that contain high levels of sulforaphane.

 It is, therefore, clear that not only do you get better protection against cancer and high blood pressure, but your body can actually absorb these powerful compounds much better and faster when foods are eaten in their raw state.

 2. Combats Anemia